bathom14/GravebloomReference/content/000 Start Here/0001 Character Creation.md

 ---

 1) **Decide on Personal Character Sheet System.**
-	- I'll keep a personal copy of everyone's Character Sheet in Markdown format.
+	- The master copy of your Character Sheet will be stored inside of Foundry VTT
 		- In the process of figuring out more concrete details here.
+		- I'll also have a backup Markdown copy
 	- You can also keep a personal character sheet, I'll compile some options here soon.
 2) **Determine Ability Score Array**.
 	- Depending on your method, you may want to do this prior to building your character